back to search

 • year of publication

-If you mention the authors by name in the text, you only mention the year of publication at the end of your sentence.
+If you mention the authors by name in the text, you only mention the year of publication between round brackets after the name.

 Parenthetical citation